Snowshoe cat: Coat

-The Snowshoe's coat should be of medium to short in length, and should be bright and smooth with no noticeable undercoat.
+The Snowshoe's coat should be of medium-short to short in length, and should be bright and smooth with no noticeable undercoat.
 It is considered a fault within cat associations if the Snowshoe has a plush or double coat.
+The texture is smooth, glossy and close-lying.
 The Snowshoe's coat undergoes seasonal changes and does not require much grooming.